-From the content of the present motion, the Court infers that Defendant John Doe #4 seeks to proceed in this litigation anonymously.
+From the content of the present motion, the Court infers that Doe #11 seeks to proceed in this litigation anonymously.
 However, he has failed to properly seek permission from the Court to do so.
 See K-Beech, Inc. v.
 Does 1-29, 826 F. Supp.
 2d 903, 905 (W.D.N.C.
 2011) (noting that a party who wishes to proceed anonymously may overcome the presumption against anonymous proceedings by filing a well-reasoned motion to proceed anonymously); see also West Coast Prods., Inc. v.
 Does 1-5829, 275 F.R.D.
 9, 12 (D.D.C.
 2011) ("federal courts generally allow parties to proceed anonymously only under certain special circumstances when anonymity is necessary to protect a person from harassment, injury, ridicule or personal embarrassment").
-Therefore, if Defendant John Doe #4 wishes to re-file his motion in accordance with this order and all applicable local and federal court rules, he may do so on or before October 12, 2012 and must first (or contemporaneously) file a motion to proceed anonymously in accordance with Rule 11(a).2 With such filing, Defendant must provide to the Court his name, address, telephone number and email address in the form of a separate written "supplement" to the motion.
-If Defendant wishes to keep this supplement (containing his identifying information) confidential, he may file a motion to file the supplement under restriction pursuant to the procedure set forth in D.C.
+Therefore, if Doe #11 wishes to re-file his motion in accordance with this order and all applicable local and federal court rules, he may do so on or before October 2, 2012 and must first (or contemporaneously) file a motion to proceed anonymously in accordance with Rule 11(a).2 With such filing, Doe #11 must provide to the Court his name, address, telephone number and email address in the form of a separate written "supplement" to the motion.
+If Doe #11 wishes to keep this supplement (containing his identifying information) confidential, he may file a motion to file the supplement under restriction pursuant to the procedure set forth in D.C.
 Colo.
 LCivR 7.2.
 The Court may strike any motion or other filing that deviates from the requirements of this order or from those set forth in the applicable local or federal rules.

-1Although Defendant requests permission to file the motion "without revealing [his] personally identifying information," such unsupported request fails to comply with D.C.
+1Although Defendant asserts "I must remain anonymous to protect my reputation and identity," such unsupported statement fails to comply with D.C.
 Colo.
 LCivR 7.1C ("a motion ... shall be supported by a recitation of legal authority incorporated into the motion") and the law cited herein.

-Moreover, due to its varied requests for relief ("dismiss/sever" and "quash"), adjudication of the single motion will likely require several different standards of review and legal analyses of both dispositive and non-dispositive issues.
-In the interests of judicial efficiency and the proper management of its docket, the Court instructs the Defendant to file his requests for relief each in separate motions, as applicable.
+Next, due to its varied requests for relief, adjudication of the single motion will likely require several different standards of review and legal analyses of both dispositive and non-dispositive issues.
+In the interests of judicial efficiency and the proper management of its docket, the Court instructs Doe #11 that if he chooses to re-file, his requests for relief each must be made in separate motions, as applicable.
 See D.C.
 Colo.
 LCivR 7.1C ("A motion shall be made in a separate paper.")

-Further, the Court notes that Defendant failed to file with his motion to quash a copy of the challenged subpoena.
-Therefore, if Defendant chooses to re-file his motion, he is instructed to file a copy of the challenged subpoena with the motion.
+Finally, the Court notes that Doe #11 failed to file with his motion a copy of the challenged subpoena.
+Therefore, if Defendant chooses to re-file his motion to quash, he is instructed to file a copy of the challenged subpoena with the motion.